Happy Death Day 2U: Development

 Ahead of the first film's release, director Christopher Landon talked about the possibility of a sequel, focusing on why Tree went into the time loop stating "The whole idea for my sequel is actually already in this movie".

 Actress Jessica Rothe in an interview in 2018 stated that while most horror sequels retread the original, Landon's pitch instead "elevates the movie from being a horror movie into a Back to the Future type of genre film where the sequel joins us right from where we left off, it explains a lot of things in the first one that didn't get explained, and it elevates everything."

 The sequel was officially announced with filming scheduled to begin on May 10, 2018.

 Casting

 Most of the original actors returned, including Rothe, Modine, Broussard, and Matthews.
 In addition, Suraj Sharma and Sarah Yarkin were cast.

 Filming

 Principal photography on the film began on May 14, 2018, in New Orleans, Louisiana.
 In November 2018, Ben Baudhuin was confirmed to be the film's editor.

 Music

 On February 15, 2019, Back Lot Music released the original motion picture soundtrack for the film, with music produced by Bear McCreary.

 A Lizzo cover of "Stayin' Alive" was released on January 2, 2019, as a stand-alone promotional single for the film.
 The song plays throughout the first set of end credits before the post-credit scene.
-It is not included in the sountrack.
+It is not included in the soundtrack.